jana-mila/trm-scheduling/README.md

 ## Data

 Use `generate_data.py` to generate the problems and the solutions specifying number of problem instances, number of machines, jobs, and tasks for each instance and setting the maximum duration for each task.

-TODO: dataloaders in correct format for data training for TRM
+The data will be stored in `data` directory.

 ## Model